kristianlm/android-chicken-example/README.md

 This should place a `libnative-activity.so` file under `./libs/armeabi`

+#### Upload interpreted code-snippets

+The app is looking for additional sources in the `/sdcard` directory of your phone.
+These make debugging more convenient because you can replace them and they will re-load a runtime.

+    $ for f in sdcard/*.scm ; do adb push $f /sdcard/ ; done

+Obviously, these should be compiled into the app once testing is over.

 #### Build & Install the APK as usual

     $ android update project -p . -t android-10